lucagoc/yoga-14APU8-linux/README.md

 ## Power profiles

-On an Arch system do not forget to install `power-profiles-daemon` to get control over power profiles.
+On an Arch installation do not forget to install `power-profiles-daemon` to get control over power profiles.

 ## GPU

 The Radeon 780M is not well supported on Linux, and there is some issues related to power profiles.
 On a fresh installation, the GPU will have some artifacts on the screen when using 90 Hz mode, and can even crash when the system tries to wake up from suspend.

-This can be bypassed by [setting the performance level to `high`](https://wiki.archlinux.org/title/AMDGPU#Screen_artifacts_and_frequency_problem) but this come with a cost in battery life.
+~~This can be bypassed by [setting the performance level to `high`](https://wiki.archlinux.org/title/AMDGPU#Screen_artifacts_and_frequency_problem) but this come with a cost in battery life.
 However, you can use the `power-profiles-daemon` to switch between profiles easily.
 I recommend you to set up a rule to switch the laptop on a `balanced` profile when the laptop wakes up from suspend.
-You will still have some artifacts on the screen when switching profiles, but at least the system will not crash on wake up.
+You will still have some artifacts on the screen when switching profiles, but at least the system will not crash on wake up.~~

+BIOS `M6CN42WW` seems to fix the crash on resume (needs confirmation).